IDRnD/idvoice-android-demo/README.md

   seconds of their speech to create a strong voiceprint.
 By enrolling for the second time user overwrites their voiceprint.

-- It provides text-independent continuous verification scenario without anti-spoofing check.

-- It implements simple logging for voice verification results and anti-spoofing checks along with audio records.
-Collected logs can be sent via email or instant messaging app.

 The application also demonstrates the way to validate user audio input by performing speech endpoint detection and estimating net speech length.